ehorodyski-ionic/cap-tutorial-local-plugin/docs/code-abstractions.md

 - `DevicePlugin.swift` - Calls the concrete implementations and contains any plugin specific setup.

 The pairing of classes works well, should the native API implementation change no modification to the binding is required.

+### Domain-Based Abstraction

+Some plugin use-cases may require you to traverse multiple targeted subject areas (domains).
+Let's walk through an imaginary scenario:

+You work for a SaaS company that provides analytics, push notifications, crash reporting, and data syncing for mobile applications.
+Upper management mandates that a singular Capacitor plugin must be created that provides access to all product modules.

+Each one of those offerings touches different native APIs, and could be changed independently of one-another.
+Therefore, a logical code abstraction pattern would be to separate the plugin's code base by domain.

+## So, what does this tutorial use?

+As we build out the `ScreenOrientation` plugin we will make use of thin binding.
+Without spoiling too much it's very straight-forward and simple to natively modify orientation; applying any other pattern doesn't make much sense here.

+Let's put theory to practice by writing the [iOS platform implementation](/docs/native-ios.md) of the plugin first.